The Whale Trail

 Description

-The Whale Trail is a simple, powerful way to connect people to whales, dolphins and their ocean home, without disturbing the animals that are being watched.
+Benefits.
 Watching whales from shore is fun, free, and accessible to all.
-We reach a broad and diverse general public through our sites, signs and programs.
+The Whale Trail is a simple, powerful way to connect people to marine mammals and their habitat without disturbing the animals that are being watched.

 • Together we have made a tangible difference in the lives of these vulnerable pods.
 A sea change is underway, against great odds.